BrahmaReddy-devops/devops-sheel/README.md

 # devops-sheel
-In this we will keep the files
+In this we will keep the repo files